 And now the really magical part… watch as all the shrimp and grits disappear!

 *A while ago we received a stipend to try New Belgium beers as members of the Foodbuzz Tastemaker program.
-Now, they are a favorite.
+Now, they are our favorite brewery.
 We used a bottle of Somersault Golden Ale for this recipe.